-Richard René Silvin is a Palm Beach Historian, an expert of the Duke and Duchess of Windsor, and on the SS Normandie.
+Richard René Silvin is a Palm Beach Historian, an expert on the Duke and Duchess of Windsor, Addison Mizner, Mar-a-Lago, and the SS Normandie.

 I view my role of author and lecturer to be that of a raconteur of intriguing and authentic stories based on major historic events.
 My goal and passion is to inform and entertain a sophisticated audience interested in famous people, style and elegance on unusual subjects.

 My earlier works were memoirs which covered a broad array of topics.
 These range from a exposure of Swiss boarding schools during the 1950’s and 1960’s to a history of the American domination of the international hospital industry during the early days of the HIV/AIDS crisis in the 1980’s.
 Finally I expose an intimate, personal description of the then-widowed Duchess of Windsor’s final, lonely years in the 1970’s when she was secluded in her Paris home.